-NAL Vue is a web-based locating, tracking, and communication management system that provides your team with situational awareness and control to make timely and effective mission decisions.
-NAL Vue is an integrated system bringing satellite, GSM, and other data together into a single and simple-to-manage display and control platform.
-NAL Vue tracks your assets by location and movement (position, speed, altitude, and heading) in real-time via GPS updates from your NAL Research devices and other compatible tracking devices.
+NAL VUE is a web-based locating, tracking, and communication management system that provides your team with situational awareness and control to make timely and effective mission decisions.
+NAL VUE is an integrated system bringing satellite, Global System for Mobile Communication (GSM), and other data together into a single and simple-to-manage display and control platform.
+NAL VUE tracks your assets by location and movement (position, speed, altitude, and heading) in real-time via GPS updates from your NAL Research devices and other compatible tracking devices.

-The flexibility of the NAL Vue Asset Management System offers awareness of position over your global inventory of trackable assets such as the SHOUT ns.
+The flexibility of the NAL VUE Asset Management System offers awareness of position over your global inventory of trackable assets such as the SHOUT ns.
 Whether you are tracking personnel, vehicles, shipping containers, etc., your designated system administrator will maintain control and have the ability to communicate with any number of assets simultaneously.
-Conversely, NAL Vue does not allow others to see the location or movement of your assets unless you authorize it.
-For more details, see the NAL Research NAL Vue User Guide [5] document.
+Conversely, NAL VUE does not allow others to see the location or movement of your assets unless you authorize it.
+For more details, see the NAL Research NAL VUE User Guide [5] document.